FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 be increased.

-• Could the process of getting voids back into use be accelerated.--- 27
+• Could the process of getting voids back into use be accelerated.
+---
+27

 • Welcomed proposals for development of Tourism and Festivals.